-Each domain should have a number of DNS records that define, among others, how website and email traffic should be routed.
+Each domain should have a number of DNS records that define, among others, how website and email traffic are routed.
 This article looks at the most common DNS records.

 Image: the Nameservers page in our billing account.